-I am currently an Associate Professor at the Wilczek Quantum Center in Shanghai Jiao Tong University, where I lead my group on Open & Nonequilibrium Quantum Optical Systems.
-If you are interested on visiting or applying to us, you might want to check out this video introducing the group to potential applicants:
+I am currently a GenT Distinguished Researcher (tenure track Associate Professor equivalent) at the Optics Department of the University of Valencia (Spain), where I lead my group on Open & Nonequilibrium Quantum Optical Systems in full synergy with the Quantum and Nonlinear Optics group led by Profs.
+Germán J. de Valcárcel and Eugenio Roldán.
+If you are interested on visiting or applying to us, you might want to check out this (geographically outdated) video introducing the group to potential applicants:

 You can find below a brief description of my background and interests.
 If you are interested in my research, publications, or teaching, you can jump directly to them:

 You can also check directly my detailed CV if you prefer: (updated: January, 2024)

 Brief bio: background and interests